rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

    - Limit switch configuration.
    - Testing for filament detection and pusher movement using limit switches.

 **Version 0.6**:
    - Scan the I2C bus for boards.
    - Periodically check the boards for availability.
+   - Display board jumpers.
+   - Include display of notes in board selection dropdowns

 **Version 0.7**:
    - Logic and UI for loading/unloading filaments in the changer.